 - The portfolio problem – how do you balance risk across a collection of investment choices?

-This course uses three case studies to apply these principles & themes.
+This corporate finance overview uses three case studies to apply these principles & themes.
 There are seven sessions (0, I, II, III, IV, V, VI) that build up on each other.
-You can now skip directly to the next section or review the course learning plan below.
+However, you can now skip directly to the next section or review the course learning plan below.

-- Corporate Finance Training: Financial Statements – Balance Sheet, Profit & Loss and Cash flows
+- Financial Statements – Balance Sheet, Profit & Loss and Cash flows

-- Corporate Finance Training: The many faces of Return: ROE, ROIC and Payback
+- The many faces of Return: ROE, ROIC and Payback

-- Corporate Finance Training: Discount rate and time value of money
+- Discount rate and time value of money

-- Corporate Finance Training: Calculating Internal Rate of Return or IRR
+- Calculating Internal Rate of Return or IRR

-- Corporate Finance Training: Beta, Calculating WACC or Weighted Average Cost of Capital
+- Beta, Calculating WACC or Weighted Average Cost of Capital

 The sections that follows provide short topic list for each sessions/lesson listed above.